JustCarmen/webtrees-fancy-treeview/README.md

 Introduction
 -----------
-This module is a rewritten version of the Fancy treeview module for webtrees 1.
+This module is a rewritten version of the Fancy treeview module.

-This module adds an additional 'Descendants and ancestors' tab to the individual page.
+This new version of the module adds an additional tab "Descendants and Ancestors" to the individual page.

-This tab shows the details of the current individual and his descendants in the next two generations in a narrative way.
-With one click, you switch to the current individual and his ancestors in the next two generations.
+This tab shows in a narrative fashion the details of the current person and his/her descendants in the next two generations.
+What's new is that you can also get an overview of ancestors!
+With one click you switch to a person's ancestors in the next two generations.

-If more generations are available, they can be accessed by clicking on the readmore link, which redirects to a separate page that displays all generations from the current individual to the last accessible generation (up or down) in a narrative way.
+If more generations are available, they are accessible by clicking the readmore link, which redirects to a separate page that displays all generations from the current person to the last accessible generation (up or down) in a narrative manner.

-This way you give your users a quick overview of the family tree of the chosen individual.
+This gives your users a quick overview of the chosen person's family tree.
 Of course, privacy rules are respected.

+In addition to the usual information, the ancestor overview also shows a percentage indicating the extent to which the generation is complete.
+The 1st generation consists of 1 person, the 2nd generation consists of the parents of that person (up to 2 persons), the next generation consists of the grandparents of the starting person (up to 4 persons) and so on.
+So the 10th generation is complete if it consists of 512 people (2^(10-1)).

+The administrator can add or remove pages from the menu by clicking on the button at the top of the Fancy Treeview page.

-Currently there is no configuration page and it is not possible to reach the Fancy Treeview page from the menu or download the Fancy Treeview page as a pdf as in the webtrees 1 version.
-Future versions may re-implement these features.
+Currently there is no configuration page and it is not possible to download the Fancy Treeview page as a pdf as in the webtrees 1 version of this module.
+It is possible that these features will be re-implemented in a later version.

 Translations
 ------------
 You can help to translate this module.
-The language files will become available at [POEditor][3] where you can update them.
+The language files are available at [POEditor][3] where you can update them.
 But you can also use a local editor, like poeditor or notepad++ to make the translations and send them back to me.
 You can do this via a pull request (if you know how) or by e-mail.
 Updated translations will be included in the next release of this module.

 Installation & upgrading
 ------------------------
 Unpack the zip file and place the folder jc-fancy-treeview in the modules_v4 folder of webtrees.
 Upload the newly added folder to your server.
 It is activated by default.
-Go to the control panel to set some options.
+Go the an individual page and click on the tab 'Descendants and Ancestors'.

 Bugs and feature requests
 -------------------------